There are hundred times more microbial cells than human genes in our body. The gut microbiota has a huge impact in your health.

 Metabolic Functions of the Gut Microbiota

-The main and most important role of the gut microbiota; metabolization of compounds we are not able to metabolize.
+The main and most important role of the gut microbiota; metabolization of compounds your body is not able to metabolize.

-The gut microbiota uses this substrate to stay alive, grow, and produce benefitial compounds for the host.
-For instance, the metabolization of dietary fibres by the gut microbiota produces Short-Chain-Fatty-Acids (SCFAs) (study).
+The metabolization of dietary fibres by the gut microbiota produces Short-Chain-Fatty-Acids (SCFAs) (study).
 These compounds can help you regulate hunger and appetite, improve energy metabolism, and regulate inflammation (study)

 Gut Microbiota and the Gut-Brain Axis